Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 ## <a id="rpmem-shffle-extension-for-spark-testing"></a>7.
 RPMem Shuffle Extension for Spark Testing
 -----------------------------

-RPmem shuffle extension have been tested and validated with Terasort and Decision support worklods.
+RPmem shuffle extension have been tested and validated with Terasort and Decision support workloads.

 ### 7.1 Decision support workloads
 -------------------------------